Cyb10101/dev-vm-linux/usage.md

 ### Passwords

-The default username is "root" or "admin".
-The default password is "Admin123" or "Admin123!".
+If login data is missing, the default username is "root" or "admin" and the default password is "Admin123" or "Admin123!".

 The passwords of Linux users are the same as the user names.
 Note: You can't connect your ssh with the user "root".